fouad-elouad/RandomSharp/README.md

 ### XorShiftRandomizer
 The library also includes an `XorShiftRandomizer` class.
 The XorShift algorithm is a pseudorandom number generator that uses bitwise exclusive OR (XOR) and shift operations to generate random numbers.
 It is known for its fast execution.

+### Weighted distribution
+It allows you to generate random values based on a specific distribution with varying probabilities.
+It enables you to assign different weights or probabilities to each possible outcome, influencing the likelihood of generating certain values.
+This is useful in scenarios where you want to simulate real-world scenarios or emulate specific probability distributions.

 ### Support for Nullable Values
 The library includes support for generating nullable values.